Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

         // (Code that does empowered dspecial)
         spend_empower()
     }

 #define spend_empower()
     sound_play(sound_get("sfx_go"))
     empowered = false
 ```

-Now adding the flash only needs to change the new function.
-Using named values like `spend_empower` often improves
+Now adding the flash requires only one change in the new function.
+Using descriptive named values like `spend_empower` often improves
 readability as well.

 With [the Assistant](/assistant), you can share defines across files, rather than needing to copy them into each file